Sleeping Pills and Reward Pathways

 – Lunesta: 6 hours

-Besides increasing the likelihood of dependency or addiction, accumulation of a sleeping pill is also problematic because the constant level of these medications impairs brain function during the day.
+Besides increasing the likelihood of dependency or addiction, accumulation of a sleeping pill is also problematic because the continual presence of these medications in the brain impairs cognitive functions during the day.
 All sleeping pills, like alcohol, reduce the brain’s response to sensory stimuli and impair learning and memory, depress alertness and cognitive function, and reduce psychomotor activity (i.e., slowing of thought and physical movement) and driving ability.
 In the elderly, sleeping pills can lead to confusion, falls, and memory loss.

 For more information on the latest research on benzodiazepines and the neurobiology of dependency and addiction, click here.